The Historical Utility Glass Foundation

 The purpose of the Foundation is to unlock the knowledge of historical utility glass for an interested public.
 Another important goal is to ensure that the existing knowledge of historical utility glass is not lost.

-We do this by, among other things, the presentation of the biennial Ina Isings prize for contributions on historical glass, through articles and by a biennial symposium on historical utility glass.
+We do this by, among other things, the presentation of the biennial Ina Isings prize for contributions on historical glass, through articles and by a annual symposium on historical utility glass.
 The Foundation manages a fund from which the price is financed.
 Furthermore, we organize small-scale activities and we publish articles on this website.

 Mr. Willem van Traa, Chairman

 Nelleke Nicolai, doctor, Secretary

 David Willem van Traa MBA, Treasurer

 The members of the board do not receive any financial compensation for their work.

 The foundation is the result of private initiative and does not receive any incidental or structural (public or otherwise) subsidies.
 For the financing of the organization and the activities we depend on individual private contributions.
 Partly, visitors to the activities make incidental contributions to pay the costs.
 Beside, from the start of the foundation we received from people interested in historic utility glass contributions, which are guaranteed for a longer period.
 We are committed to increasing the number of donors, so that our resources keep abreast with the development of more activities.

 What is historical utility Glass?

 Under historical utility glass we mean glass objects that in the past had a function in daily life or used by special or festive occasions and are not explicitly created as an expression of artistry.